MJDaws0n/mcDiscordLink/README.md

 by the desired status.

 ## Supported advancemnets
-Unfortunately due to the way paper works I have to manualy edit all the details for the advancemnets meaning that in newer Minecarft version the advancemnets might not apear correctly.
+Unfortunately due to the way the plugin is coded I have to manualy edit all the details for the advancemnets meaning that in newer Minecarft version the advancemnets might not apear correctly.
 So [here](https://github.com/MJDaws0n/mcDiscordLink/blob/master/supportedAdvancements.md) is the supported advancemnets (all as of 1.19.2)

 ## Help ERRORS!